bytewizard42i/selectConnect_app_pro/HACKATHON_SUBMISSION.md

 **"Where Privacy Meets Accountability"** 🃏🔒⚖️

-*Thank you for considering NoirCard for the Midnight Network "Privacy First" Challenge!*
+*Thank you for considering SelectConnect for the Midnight Network "Privacy First" Challenge!*